vicmiletsky/wp-jshrink/readme.txt

 = When does it make sense? =
 If you have 3 js files enqueued in your footer - you definitely don't need this plugin.
 If you there are like 20 of them - then probably you do.
 = What gets minified? =
-Scripts from the current theme, wp-includes/js & plugins.
+Scripts from the current theme, wp-includes & plugins.
 = Why only footer scripts? =
 To encourage people put their javascript in the footer.
 = Does it minify css? =